Claude Code Alternatives

 Try Amazon Q Developer

-Amazon Q Developer (the rebrand of CodeWhisperer plus broader Q functionality) is AWS's AI coding tool with deep awareness of AWS services.
-Free tier for individuals; Pro at $19 per user per month.
-The differentiator is AWS-aware completions: writing IAM policies, CloudFormation templates, Lambda functions, and SDK calls all benefit from Q's training on AWS-specific patterns.
-Q can also transform code (Java 8 to 17 upgrade, .NET to cross-platform) automatically.
-For teams whose work is AWS-heavy, Q is appreciably more useful than generic completions.
+The upside: Writing IAM policies, CloudFormation templates, Lambda functions, and SDK calls all benefit from Q's training on AWS-specific patterns.
+Q can also transform code automatically (Java 8 to 17, .NET to cross-platform) at scale.
+For teams whose work is AWS-heavy, Q is appreciably more useful than generic completions, and the free tier covers most individual exploratory work without a card.

 Strengths